Is it safe to travel to Lanzarote after island hit by heavy flooding?

 The latest travel advice after flooding in Costa Teguise, San Bartolomé, and Arrecife

-Travellers headed for Lanzarote this Easter may have their holiday plans dampened after heavy rainfall and flooding swept the island this weekend.
+Travellers headed for Lanzarote this Easter may have their holiday plans dampened after heavy rainfall and flooding swept the island last weekend.

 Storm Olivier struck the popular Canary Islands last Wednesday, sending intense rain and thunderstorms across the Spanish archipelago well into Saturday.